codahale/veil/docs/manual.md

      -o message.txt.veil \
      -r TkUWybv8fAvsHPhauPj7edUTVdCHuCFHazA6RjnvwJa \
      -r BfksdzSKbmcS2Suav16dmYE2WxifqauPRL6FZpJt1476 \
-     --fakes 18 --padding 1234
+     --fakes 18
 ```

 This will create a file `message.txt.veil` which the owners of the two public keys can decrypt if
 they have your public key.
 It adds 18 fake receivers, so neither receiver really knows how many
 people you sent the message to.
-It also adds 1234 bytes of random padding, so someone monitoring
-your communications won't know how long the message really is.

 ## Decrypting A Message